boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### How many "pure" projects

 That is projects that have 1 language in them.
-Of course that would not be very interesting, so lets see what the spread is.
-Turns out most languages have fewer than 20 languages in them with most in the less than 10 bracket.
+Of course that would not be very interesting by itself, so lets see what the spread is.
+Turns out most projects have fewer than 20 languages in them with most in the less than 10 bracket.

-TODO ensure the above is correct
+Of course pure projects might only have one programming language, but have lots of supporting other formats such as markdown, json, yml, css, .gitignore and the like.
+It's probably reasonable to assume that any project with less than 5 languages is "pure" and as it turns out is the majority.

 ![scc-data pure projects](/static/an-informal-survey/languagesPerProject.png#center)